Keeper-CP1/Fighting-Tom/README.md

 - Radmin VPN (For Online Netplay): https://www.radmin-vpn.com/

 ## Engine Manual
 S-SIZE is the programing core language used.
-It documentation is here: https://github.com/CableDorado2/Ikemen-Plus-Ultra/wiki
+It documentation, is still under development...
 - To understand or modify the .lua scripts, you will need knowledge of the LUA programming language.
 There you have the official Lua Manual: https://www.lua.org/manual/5.2/
 - For create characters and stages, there you have the official MUGEN Elecbyte Documentation here: http://www.elecbyte.com/mugendocs-11b1/mugen.html

 ## Discord Support
-If you need help, you can find support from developers and contributors for this engine in the official Ikemen Discord Server (**They normally answer questions about Ikemen GO**, so if you are going to ask about something for Ikemen Plus Ultra, **keep in mind that those who use this version can be counted on the fingers of the hands**): https://discord.gg/KV5EPnMuA7
+If you need help, you can find support from developers and contributors for this engine in the official Ikemen Discord Server: https://discord.gg/KV5EPnMuA7

+## Ikemen Plus Ultra VS Ikemen Go
+To understand this, once again the special contributor ***PlasmoidThunder*** says:

+"**IKEMEN SSZ** (Currently Called: Plus Ultra) is for people who want to mess with the engine beyond modification of Lua files.
+Literally altering behaviour as they see fit.
+It's a quick option to test changes".

+"**IKEMEN GO** is for people who want their game to follow what MUGEN does but with extra features/fixes.
+Modifying the engine code is beyond most people due to the specific build environment and necessity to compile changes to an executable each time".

 ## References
 >- Original Repository Source Code: